 Support Learner Self-Assessment

-Support Learner Self-Assessment NOTE: This strategy is part of the self-paced Use Assessment as a Tool for Learning Course Self-assessment is empowering learners to consider where they are in their own learning by intentionally creating transparency of the learning process and creating a safe space to make mistakes.
-Self-assessment is often supported by a…
+Support Learner Self-Assessment Self-assessment is empowering learners to consider where they are in their own learning by intentionally creating transparency of the learning process, and creating a safe space to make mistakes.
+Self-assessment is often supported by a rubric or other criteria for mastery as well as providing options for communicating needs throughout the…

 Provide Peer Feedback Protocols

-Provide Peer Feedback Protocols NOTE: This strategy is part of the self-paced Use Assessment as a Tool for Learning Course Introduce feedback protocols to students that provide a structure for giving high-quality peer feedback.
-Example protocols include: Warm & cool feedback 2 stars and 1 wish 1 glow and 1 grow I like, I…
+Provide Peer Feedback Protocols Introduce feedback protocols to students that provide a structure for giving high-quality peer feedback.
+Example protocols include: Warm & cool feedback 2 stars and 1 wish 1 glow and 1 grow I like, I wish, I wonder Bright Spots Gain inspiration from authentic examples of this strategy shared by teachers…

 Using Exit Tickets

-Exit Tickets NOTE: This strategy is part of the self-paced Use Assessment as a Tool for Learning Course Formative assessment is meant to provide information during the learning process.
-Exit tickets are a way to know if learners “caught what you taught” by simply asking them a question or two before they leave the…
+Exit Tickets Formative assessment is meant to provide information during the learning process.
+Exit tickets are a way to know if learners “caught what you taught” by simply asking them a question or two before they leave the class or end a lesson.
+Ensure that the formative assessments are given with time for you…

 Station Rotation

-Design Station Rotations NOTE: This strategy is part of the self-paced Use Assessment as a Tool for Learning Course Station rotation empowers learners to rotate through different stations or learning activities, each designed to meet their individual needs and learning styles.
-Ideally, stations include a variety of learning settings: independent (ideal for DOK levels…
+Design Station Rotations Station rotation empowers learners to rotate through different stations or learning activities, each designed to meet their individual needs and learning styles.
+Ideally, stations include a variety of learning settings: independent, collaborative, and teacher-led (responsive and tailored to the strengths and needs of the group).
+Learners can rotate through stations in…

 Conferencing as an Assessment

-Conferencing as a Method of Assessment NOTE: This strategy is part of the self-paced Use Assessment as a Tool for Learning Course Teacher-student conferencing is a one-on-one conversation between a teacher and a learner to discuss the learner’s learning progress.
-It allows teachers and learners to gather information about what learners know and understand,…
+Conferencing as a Method of Assessment Teacher-student conferencing is a one-on-one conversation between a teacher and a learner to discuss the learner’s learning progress.
+It allows teachers and learners to gather information about what learners know and understand, what they are struggling with, and what they need to work on.
+This information can then…